Open University Fees

 - There is also an early drop period within the start of the term where you need to contact EIP Student Services in person or by phone at (657) 278-2611.
 Refer to the Important Dates and Deadlines for the term you are enrolled.

-- During the Late Withdrawal Period for the term you are enrolled into, complete a Request for Withdrawal form with approvals by the deadlines designated.
+- During the Late Withdrawal Period for the term you are enrolled into, complete the Request for Late Withdrawal Process online by the deadlines designated.
 If approved, a W grade is issued.

 - There is an early time period within each term, where you may switch a course for a designated fee.
 Refer to Important Dates and Deadlines for the term you are enrolled.